ThomasDev-de/jquery-bs-calendar/README.md

     "showEventEditButton": false, // Should an edit button appear on all appointments?
     "showEventRemoveButton": false, // Should a delete button appear for all appointments?
-    "showPopover": true, // If the value is true, a popover will pop up on every day that contains appointments "popoverConfig": { //The popover configuration can be set here, more at https://getbootstrap.com/docs/5.3/components/popovers/#options
+    "showPopover": true, // If the value is true, a popover will pop up on every day that contains appointments "eventListContainer" : null, // if set, the eventlist will appent to this container "popoverConfig": { //The popover configuration can be set here, more at https://getbootstrap.com/docs/5.3/components/popovers/#options
         animation: false,
         html: true,